(This story was written during the height of the Covid epidemic)

 One of the suppliers I worked with at Tri-Clover manufactured our high-tech stainless-steel tubing.
 They were located in East Troy, Wisconsin not too far from the Tri-Clover facility in Kenosha.
 The sales manager, “Jerry” invited Ann and I to attend a Milwaukee Brewer game along with him and his wife.
 It was a night game and they were playing the Minnesota Twins.
 We had great seats, about four rows in, right near 3rd base.
 As a bonus, Paul Molitor was playing that night, but now, after a great stint with the Brewers, he was winding down his career as a designated hitter (DH) for the Twins, who he would go on to manage after his playing career was over.

 The game was well attended and there was a festive atmosphere in the stadium.
 It was the 2nd or 3rd inning and Jerry and I were distracted by a group of young people who were singing and dancing in the seats and aisle just behind us.
 None other than Paul Molitor comes to the plate.
-He hits a screaming line drive that hits the fence top rail and ricochets right at us.
+He hits a screaming line drive that hits the fence top rail and ricochets straight at us.
 Hearing the crack of the bat, I turned back just in time to see it happen, and tried to put my hand in front of Ann’s face, to prevent the ball from hitting her.
-But before my hand even got up, the rocketed ball smacked Jerry right in his face, just as he was turning back.
+Before my hand even moved, however, the rocketed ball smacked Jerry right in his face, just as he was turning back.

 Jerry goes down like a pole axed steer.
 Stunned, the three of us attempt to get him up, but he’s out colder than a cucumber and his face is swelling to the size of a melon.
 I poured some beer on my handkerchief and dabbed it on his face, after which he started moaning a bit.
 Soon, stadium attendants came down and with Jerry now conscious, took him, with us in tow, to a first aid station.